beef-broccoli/project-4995-protein-vae/README.md

 # protein-vae
 final project for 4995 deep learning class

-Data used for training is available at http://bioinfadmin.cs.ucl.ac.uk/downloads/protein-vae/
+Data used for training is available as .npy files at http://bioinfadmin.cs.ucl.ac.uk/downloads/protein-vae/

+The raw protein sequences are